Sydney Sweeney: Established actress (2024–present)

 Sweeney then produced and starred in the psychological horror film Immaculate.
-Sweeney originally auditioned for the project in 2014.
+She originally auditioned for the project in 2014.
 Years later, she purchased the rights to the screenplay and hired frequent collaborator Michael Mohan to direct.
 Sweeney has said that she considered producing a way to create opportunities for herself.
 Later in 2024, she co-starred in Eden, directed by Ron Howard.
 Reviewing the film for TheWrap, critic Chase Hutchinson wrote that Sweeney "runs away with the whole thing ... it's her subtle looks and a growing agency that turns Eden into something more ... every moment with her at the forefront is Eden at its best."